 Each of the four Gospels place this event within the last week of Jesus' ministry.

 "Fragrance was filling the house," vividly illustrates the close observation and intensity of the Apostle John's eyewitness account.

 While it was customary to anoint the heads of distinguished guests, they would only provide the water for their feet.

 A pound, or pint, as mentioned here, is thought to have been around 12 ounces.

-A flask would typically contain not more than an ounce, so some thought Mary was extravagant.
+A flask would typically contain no more than an ounce, so some thought Mary was extravagant.
 Scholars see this as evidence of the wealth and social position of the Lazarus family.

 Spikenard (spahyk-nerd) was a perfume highly prized by the ancients that came from a small native plant of the Himalayan Mountains.

-The high cost was derived partly from the transportation across the thousands of miles from India to Jerusalem.
+The excessive cost was derived partly from the transportation across the thousands of miles from India to Jerusalem.
 There were "cut" varieties of it, but what Mary used was the expensive pure nard itself.